smoothsec/dev/README.md

 SmoothSec is a lightweight and fully-ready IDS/IPS (Intrusion Detection/Prevention System) Linux distribution based on Debian, available for 32 and 64-bit architecture.
 An easy setup process allows to deploy a complete IDS/IPS system within minutes, even for security beginners with minimal Linux experience.

-The current version of SmoothSec is 3.6 which is released on October ??, 2013.
+The current version of SmoothSec is 3.4-1.

 Main components :